Better Than Box Mix FUDGY Vegan Brownies- with Shiny Crinkle Tops!

 Forget the box mix brownies- you’re going to LOVE these easy vegan brownies from scratch!

-These brownies are my go-to weekend baking recipe for my husband and I, and for a good reason.
-It’s the base recipe for several of our other vegan brownie recipes, including my vegan gluten free Oreo brownies (and my inspiration for several of the brownie recipes in my cookbook!).
+These brownies are my go-to weekend baking recipe for my family, and for a good reason.
+It’s the base recipe for several of our other vegan brownie recipes (and my inspiration for several of the brownie recipes in my upcoming cookbook!).

-And for the most important part: we achieved the classic iconic crinkle top!
+And for the most important part: these brownies are fudgy, NOT underbaked and gooey (ick) with a perfect crinkle top that a traditional conventional brownie would bow down to.
 But how?
 There are two EASY reasons why these vegan brownies are different than others on the internet

-• Sugar dissolution into aquafaba or soy milk: This means that the sugar granules are dissolved in the liquid by vigorous mixing- either with a hand mixer or by hand.
+- Sugar dissolution into aquafaba or dairy free milk: This means that the sugar granules are dissolved in the liquid by vigorous mixing- either with a hand mixer or by hand.
 Dissolving the sugar helps to create a super crinkly and shiny top!

 Now, why use aquafaba or soy milk?